armon/bloomd/README.md

 -----------

-Although extensive performance evaluations have not been done, casual testing on a 2011 Macbook Air shows response times of about 5 μs for set/check operations.
-Doing pure set/check operations also allows for a throughput of at least 300K ops/sec.
-On Linux, response times can be as low as 2 μs.
+Although extensive performance evaluations have not been done, casual testing on a 2012 MBP with pure set/check operations allows for a throughput of at least 600K ops/sec.
+On Linux, response times can be as low as 1.5 μs.

 Bloomd also supports multi-core systems for scalability, so it is important to tune it for the given work load.
 The number